 3) Did they offer a discount?

 This trick is called “marking down the markup”.
 The way this works is they set the price really high then offer a big discount to give you the false impression of a deal.
-No major warranty company offers discounts.
+No major warranty company will do this.

 4) Do they have TV or radio ads or “as seen on TV” or a celebrity spokesperson or sponsor NASCAR?